jabuzaid/Web_Scraping_and_Document_Databases/README.md

 ![mission_to_mars](sandbox/Images/mission_to_mars.jpg)

-In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displayed the information in a single HTML page.
 Here are the outlines for what I did.

 ## Step 1 - Scraping